U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

 That could be an important consideration as Congress debates whether to renew some form of extra aid for the unemployed as part of a new coronavirus relief package.

+The Labor Department reported nearly 1.2 million additional claims for state unemployment last week, plus another 656,000 claims under a special federal program for gig workers and the self-employed who are ordinarily not eligible for benefits.
+As of mid-July, more than 31 million people were receiving some form of unemployment insurance.

 Nicholas Mancuso lost his job at a metal fabrication plant in upstate New York in March.
-He went about two months with no income, and fell behind on his rent.
+He went about two months with no income and fell behind on his rent.
 But once his unemployment benefits finally started flowing, Mancuso suddenly had more money to spend than he did when he was working.

 "You just have a little bit more security," Mancuso said.
 "You feel a little bit more comfortable.
 You can pay your bills and still have money.
 If you needed a pair of sneakers, you can go buy a pair of sneakers."

-That extra spending power is not only good for sneaker salesmen, but landlords and grocers as well.
+That extra spending power is not only good for sneaker salesmen, but for landlords and grocers as well.
 Consumer spending is a key driver of the broader U.S. economy.

 As of last week, though, the extra $600 in federal help for the unemployed has run out.
 Mancuso's weekly benefit dropped from $873 to $273.
 He used the last of his extra federal money to pay this month's rent.